-A conflict of interest is a situation where an employee's interests outside of work are in conflict with the role they hold at Water Corporation.
+A conflict of interest is a situation where an employee's interests outside of work are in conflict with their employment at Water Corporation.
 Conflicts of interest can be actual, potential or perceived and we each have a duty to avoid and disclose these to Water Corporation as soon as we become aware.